 12.1 General.
 Each Party shall submit to the other Party, on a monthly basis, invoices of amounts due for the preceding month.
 Each invoice shall state the month to which the invoice applies and fully describe the services and equipment provided.
 The Parties may discharge mutual debts and payment obligations due and owing to each other on the same date through netting, in which case all amounts a Party owes to the other Party under this LGIA, including interest payments or credits, shall be netted so that only the net amount remaining due shall be paid by the owing Party.

 12.2 Final Invoice.
-Within six months after completion of the construction of Transmission Provider's Interconnection Facilities and the Network Upgrades, Transmission Provider shall provide an invoice of the final cost of the construction of Transmission Provider's Interconnection Facilities and the Network Upgrades and shall set forth such costs in sufficient detail to enable Interconnection Customer to compare the actual costs with the estimates and to ascertain deviations, if any, from the cost estimates.
+Within six months after the first to occur of either (a) completion of the construction of Transmission Provider's Interconnection Facilities and the Network Upgrades or (b) termination of this LGIA, Transmission Provider shall provide an invoice of the final cost of the construction of Transmission Provider's Interconnection Facilities and the Network Upgrades and shall set forth such costs in sufficient detail to enable Interconnection Customer to compare the actual costs with the estimates and to ascertain deviations, if any, from the cost estimates.
 Transmission Provider shall refund to Interconnection Customer any amount by which the actual payment by Interconnection Customer for estimated costs exceeds the actual costs of construction within thirty (30) Calendar Days of the issuance of such final construction invoice.

 12.3 Payment.
 Invoices shall be rendered to the paying Party at the address specified in Appendix F. The Party receiving the invoice shall pay the invoice within thirty (30) Calendar Days of receipt.
 All payments shall be made in immediately available funds payable to the other Party, or by wire transfer to a bank named and account designated by the invoicing Party.
 Payment of invoices by either Party will not constitute a waiver of any rights or claims either Party may have under this LGIA.
+If Interconnection Customer has not paid the final invoice within thirty (30) Calendar Days of receipt, then Transmission Provider shall be entitled to utilize the security provided by the Interconnection Customer under this LGIA as payment for the amount due under the final invoice.
+After Transmission Provider has received payment for the final invoice whether through timely payment or utilization of security, Transmission Provider shall refund any remaining security to Interconnection Customer.

 12.4 Disputes.
 In the event of a billing dispute between Transmission Provider and Interconnection Customer, Transmission Provider shall continue to provide Interconnection Service under this LGIA as long as Interconnection Customer: (i) continues to make all payments not in dispute; and (ii) pays to Transmission Provider or into an independent escrow account the portion of the invoice in dispute, pending resolution of such dispute.
 If Interconnection Customer fails to meet these two requirements for continuation of service, then Transmission Provider may provide notice to Interconnection Customer of a Default pursuant to Article 17.
 Within thirty (30) Calendar Days after the resolution of the dispute, the Party that owes money to the other Party shall pay the amount due with interest calculated in accord with the methodology set forth in FERC's regulations at 18 CFR § 35.19a(a)(2)(iii).